iammateus/is-it-nude-api/README.md

 A Python API that checks whether an image has nudity content or not.

-It's a limited solution so sometimes mistakes do occur.
+It's a limited solution therefore mistakes do occur sometimes.

 ## Requeriments